Robbiekruszynski/Angular-Nike-/README.md

 * Once in your terminal and proper directory run the command `npm install` (provided you are free of errors continue and run the next command)
 * `npm ng serve -open` (should automatically open in your default browser)

+## Specs
+* User will have the ability to explore the Nike clone and compare it to the original design

 ## Development server